-Over time, using retinol will even out your complexion, fade sunspots, acne scars, hyperpigmentation, and dark spots.
+Over time, using retinol will even out your complexion, and fade sunspots, acne scars, hyperpigmentation, and dark spots.
 Retinol also penetrates really deep into the skin and interferes with pigment production reducing hyperpigmentation.

-So there is the first part on retinol, the benefits of using it to your skin.
+So there is the first part on retinol, the benefits of using it on your skin.
 Part 2 will talk about how to choose the right retinol for your skin, the types of retinol available and the tips on getting the best results.

 Do you use retinol? and what have your results been like?
-Let me know in in the comments.Follow me on social media
+Let me know in the comments.Follow me on social media